About King Kamehameha’s Awesome Athletes Inclusive Canoe Race

 ‘Ohana Wa’a Laulima is determined to provide a safe and welcoming learning environment with experienced paddlers and currently holds weekly paddling sessions in partnership with OSMD Hawaii and the American Canoe Association.

 Hilo native “Sammy” Sampaga runs a foundation called Operation Sammy Muscular Dystrophy Hawaii.
 In 2015, Sammy had a goal to walk around Hawai’i Island to bring awareness to his disease.
 Sammy didn’t just walk around the Big Island, he paddled to every island in a wa’a and walked each island’s roads as far as they would go.

 “I am not just doing it for my kids, I’m doing it for all of the people that (are) battling muscle dystrophy.
 I am an advocate, and an ambassador for muscular dystrophy and I am going to travel the world and spread awareness, but I am going to finish the Hawaiian Islands first,” he said.

 Sammy has not only brought awareness to his disease, but hope to untold numbers of Hawaiians and others who battle their own challenges, including addiction.
-He’s currently help educate and support islanders struggling with opioids and other addictions.
+He’s currently helping educate and support islanders struggling with opioids and other addictions.

 As an accomplished paddler, Sammy has years of experience with recreational and competitive canoe clubs throughout Hawai’i, competing in numerous regattas.
 When the opportunity came with the help of Mayor Billy Kenoi to launch an inclusive canoe club on the Hilo Bayfront with Ohana Wa’a Laulima, Sammy jumped at the chance, making it now possible for youth and adults with disabilities to enjoy a culturally and historically significant activity right here in Hilo Bay, where 10,000 of King Kamehameha’s warriors launched their canoes to conquer the islands.